twbs/bootstrap/docs/components/progress.md

 - We use the `.progress` as a wrapper to indicate the max value of the progress bar.
 - We use the inner `.progress-bar` to indicate the progress so far.
-- The `.progress-bar` requires an inline style or custom CSS to set their width.
+- The `.progress-bar` requires an inline style, utility class, or custom CSS to set their width.
 - The `.progress-bar` also requires some `role` and `aria` attributes to make it accessible.

 Put that all together, and you have the following examples.